Homecare professionals discuss hospital parking fees

-An editorial in the November 28 issue of the Canadian Medical Association Journal about excessive patient and visitor parking fees at hospitals has blown the lid off widespread frustration and anger at what many consider to be the unprincipled gouging of a captive market.
+An editorial in the November 28 issue of the Canadian Medical Association Journal about excessive patient and visitor parking fees at hospitals has caught the attention of our homecare professionals and it has also blown the lid off widespread frustration and anger at what many consider to be the unprincipled gouging of a captive market.

 Who hasn’t felt outrage at being charged airport-style parking fees while performing a noble act like visiting the sick!
 Who hasn’t been struck by the profound irony of sometimes paying more for parking than for treatment!